 Gestation lasts for between 15 and 16 months.
 A single calf is born in a sheltered spot.
 After a few hours it can stand.
 After three days it is walking around behind its mother.

-Most calves stop drinking milk after 2 months.
-Some have still been observed drinking it at 1 year of age.
+Most calves stop drinking milk after 2 months though some have still been observed drinking it at 1 year of age.
 After 2-3 years the calf will leave the mother to go establish its own territory.
 On occasion a female will remain with the mother for longer and form a small group with its new calf.

 At 5-7 years of age the females become sexually mature an achievement which males reach at 7-8 years old.